kanderoo/popcorn/README.md

-# popcorn: a command line movie/tv manager
+# popcorn: a command line movie manager

-Popcorn is an ncurses based movie and tv show manager for linux.
+Popcorn is an ncurses based movie show manager for Linux.
 With it you can:

 * sort/filter movies
-* track viewing stats (useful for tv shows)
+* track viewing stats
 * load/view metadata

 all from the command line.

+# Dependancies:
+* libncurses
+* ffmpeg libraries (libavformat and libavutil)
+* libcurl
+* cJSON